 Replacing a lawn mower blade

-You can sharpen it yourself, but run the risk of taking off more on one side than the other, which throws the blade off balance.
+If you hit a rock or other hard object when mowing, inspect the blade to see if it's bent or chipped; if so, replace it.
+Blades become dull through usage.
+You can sharpen it yourself, but make certain not to take more off of one side than the other or you’ll throw the blade off balance.
 Even if you are a master sharpener, eventually the blade wears down and must be replaced.

-It's simple and quick to replace a mower blade, following the instructions in our DIY repair guide How to replace a lawn mower blade.
+Follow these instructions in our DIY repair guide How to replace a lawn mower blade.

 Replacing a lawn mower wheel